steipete/steipete.com/_posts/2020-09-22-forbidden-controls-in-catalyst-mac-idiom.md

 Wait until everything is loaded and then select File -> Produce Pseudo-Code File for All Procedures.
 This might take a few hours.
 Once the file is generated, pick a *fast* text editor (my weapon of choice is Sublime for these) and load the file.
 There, we search for `_throwForUnsupportedNonMacIdiomBehaviorWithReason:` again.

+The problem: The file is heavily obfuscated, Hopper can't read the selector names.
+We can search for the string "Unsupported iOS or Mac Catalyst iPad Idiom" to find the selector matching to `_throwForUnsupportedNonMacIdiomBehaviorWithReason:`.
+In my case that's `sub_7fff465801e5`.

+## Conclusion

+However, that's the end of the story for now.
+The data is there, but the tools can't yet get a useful format out.
+We know that there's at least 5 controls that throw an exception on *some* usage at runtime, however which exactly is currently hard to know.
+Shipping a Catalyst app in the new Mac idiom is definitely an adventure.

 [^1]: In the early days, it was just UIKit.
 A few years ago Apple created an internal framework called UIKitCore, which exports more API and can be used for internal apps.
 UIKit is the smaller API for external developers (us).